skmin-lab/unixmd/docs/source/objects/qm/prog_turbomole.rst

 - **functional** *(string)* - Default: *'b-lyp'*

-  Functional for DFT calculation.
-Here, you should refer to manual of Turbomole program if you want to see detailed lists for **functional** variable.
+  This argument contains functional information about selected QM calculation.
+  Not all functionals are supported depending on a QM program, so it is recommended to check a QM program manual for the compatibility with PyUNIxMD.

 \

 - **basis_set** *(string)* - Default: *'SV(P)'*

-  Basis set for calculation.
-Here, you should refer to manual of Turbomole program if you want to see detailed lists for **basis_set** variable.
+  This argument contains basis set information about selected QM calculation.
+  Not all basis sets are supported depending on a QM program, so it is recommended to check a QM program manual for the compatibility with PyUNIxMD.

 \

 - **memory** *(integer)* - Default: *50*

-  Total memory used for calculation. unit is MB
+  This argument contains how much memory will be used in a QM calculation.
+Basically, the unit is MB.

 \

 - **scf_max_iter** *(integer)* - Default: *50*

-  Maximum number of SCF iterations.
+  This argument determines maximum number of SCF iterations.

 \

 - **scf_en_tol** *(integer)* - Default: *6*

-  Energy convergence of SCF iterations.
-Conversion criteria is :math:`10^{-\textbf{scf_en_tol}}`.
+  This argument determines energy threshold for SCF iterations.
+Convergence criteria is :math:`10^{-\textbf{scf_en_tol}}`.

 \

 - **cis_max_iter** *(integer)* - Default: *25*

-  Maximum number of CIS iterations.
+  This argument determines maximum number of CIS iterations.

 \

 - **cis_en_tol** *(integer)* - Default: *6*

-  Energy convergence of CIS iterations.
-Conversion criteria is :math:`10^{-\textbf{cis_en_tol}}`.
+  This argument determines energy threshold for CIS iterations.
+Convergence criteria is :math:`10^{-\textbf{scf_en_tol}}`.

 \

 - **qm_path** *(string)* - Default: *'./'*

-  Path for QM binary.
+  This argument designates path for QM binary file for the selected QM calculation.
   Path must not include binary file itself.
-For example, **qm_path** = *'/opt/TURBOMOLE'*.
+For example, **qm_path** = *'/opt/TURBOMOLE/'*.

 \

 - **nthreads** *(integer)* - Default: *1*

-  Number of threads for calculation.
+  This argument contains information of number of threads for QM calculation.

 \

 - **version** *(string)* - Default: *'6.4'*

-  Version of Turbomole program.
+  This argument determines version of Turbomole program.
 Our interface script is generated with 6.4 version of Turbomole program.

 \